Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Methodology

 For the prior of class-unrelated factors, a natural choice is the $i.i.d.$ standard Gaussian $\mathcal{N}({\bf 0}, {\bf I})$.
 Specifically, we can set $p(\{{\bf u}_s^n\}_{n=1}^{N_s}) = \prod_{n=1}^{N_s} \mathcal{N}({\bf u}^n_s; {\bf 0}, {\bf I})$ and $p(\{{\bf u}_t^n\}_{n=1}^{N_t}) = \prod_{n=1}^{N_t} \mathcal{N}({\bf u}^n_t; {\bf 0}, {\bf I})$ following vanilla VAEs~\cite{kingma2013auto}.
 As for the class-related reference vectors, a possible choice is following the MLVAE~\cite{mlvae} to use fully factorized standard Gaussian distributions, $p({\bf c}_1,\dots,{\bf c}_K) = \prod_{k=1}^K \mathcal{N}({\bf c}_k; {\bf 0}, {\bf I})$.
 It should be noted that MLVAE's $i.i.d.$ prior modeling of the different class is meaningful only if the label values are categorical (i.e., discrete and independent).

-Moreover, for the ordinal label, where the approximate ordinal classes should be reflected in the latent space.
-However, the $i.i.d.$ prior is suboptimal, since it can not preserve the ordinal property.
-To have a more sensible ordinal content prior model, we expect the triplet ordering constraint in Eq.~\ref{eq:content-distance-ineq} can be imposed.
+Moreover, for the ordinal label, where the approximate ordinal classes are expected to be encoded.
+However, the $i.i.d.$ Gaussian prior can be suboptimal, since it can not maintain the ordinal feature.
+Target for a more reasonable ordinal content prior model, we expect the triplet ordering constraint in Eq.~\ref{eq:content-distance-ineq} can be imposed.
 A possible manner of introducing this constraint is to simply adopt it as a regularization term.
 However, this heuristic design can not guarantee the inequity in Eq.~\ref{eq:content-distance-ineq}, and not be scalable to a large dataset.